Engelberg/instaparse/README.md

 I find that the total parse mode is the most valuable diagnostic tool when the cause of the error is far away from the point where the parser actually fails.
 A typical example might be a grammar where you are looking for phrases delimited by quotes, and the text neglects to include a closing quote mark around some phrase in the middle of the text.
 The parser doesn't fail until it hits the end of the text without encountering a closing quote mark.

 In such a case, a quick look at the total parse tree will show you the context of the failure, making it easy to spot the location where the run-on phrase began.

+### Parsing from another start rule

+All keyword arguments can be freely mixed and matched and work with both `insta/parse` and `insta/parses`.

 ### Transforming the tree